luapower/luapower-all/nw.md

 ### `win/view:gl() -> gl`

 Get an OpenGL context/API to draw on the window or view.
+For this to work OpenGL must be enabled on teh window or view via the `opengl` options table, which can have the fields:

+  * `version` - OpenGL version to use: '1.0', '2.0', '3.0' ('1.0')
+  * `fsaa`    - multisampling: 0, 2, 4, 8, 16, true, false (false)
+  * `vsync`   - vertical sync: true, false (true)

 ## Menus